Psychologist

 Fear of actual harm or illness.

 Once a person has experienced a number of anxiety attacks, they become increasingly afraid of experiencing another.
 They start to avoid the objects or situations that bring on the attack.
-However, any coping technique that relies on avoidance can only make the phobia worse.
-It seems that anticipating the possibility of confinement within a small space intensifies the feelings of anxiety and fear.
+However, any coping technique that relies on avoidance can only make the phobia worse since the anticipation of the possibility of confinement within a small space typically intensifies the feelings of anxiety and fear.

 As is the case with social phobia, the precise cause of claustrophobia is not known.
 Environmental and biological factor may both be involved.
 Some people are born with a personality style that may lend itself to the person becoming claustrophobic.
 Others may learn a cautious style depending on experiences they have, the way others react to them, or the behaviors they see in their parents and others.
 Biological and chemical processes in the brain may also play a part.